DataDog/hiring-engineers/answers.md

 Don't get lost in a troubleshooting sea, look up to the north star for direction.

-Join me and see how Datadog works, set that troubleshooting-free horizon and take advantage of what it offers...
+Join me and learn how Datadog works, what it offers and how it can help you.

 ### Smart Setup